US–UK Mutual Defence Agreement: Details

 The agreement enables the US and the UK to exchange classified information with the objective of improving each party's "atomic weapon design, development, and fabrication capability".
 While the US has nuclear co-operation agreements with other countries, including France and some NATO countries, none of them is similar in scope to the US–UK Mutual Defence Agreement.
 Macmillan called it "the Great Prize".

 Article 2 of the treaty covered joint development of defence plans; the mutual training of personnel in the use and defence against nuclear weapons; the sharing of intelligence and evaluation of enemy capabilities; the development of nuclear delivery systems and the research, development and design of military reactors.
 The treaty called for the exchange of "classified information concerning atomic weapons when, after consultation with the other Party, the communicating Party determines that the communication of such information is necessary to improve the recipient's atomic weapon design, development and fabrication capability".
 The US would communicate information about atomic weapons that were similar to UK atomic weapons.
 For the immediate future, that would exclude information about thermonuclear weapons.
 Confidential intelligence matters are also covered by the agreement.
 The UK government has not published those sections "because of the necessity for great confidentiality and because of the use that such information would be to other would-be nuclear states.
 In other words, it might well assist proliferation".

 Article 3 provided for the sale to the UK of one complete nuclear submarine propulsion plant, as well as the uranium needed to fuel it for ten years.
-Because of concerns expressed by the JCAE, the AEC would determine the price that Britain would pay for highly enriched uranium (HEU).
-The treaty did not originally allow for non-nuclear components of nuclear weapons to be given to Britain.
-It was amended on 7 May 1959 to give Britain access to non-nuclear components and to permit the transfer of special nuclear material such as plutonium, HEU and tritium.
+Because of concerns expressed by the JCAE, the AEC would determine the price that the United Kingdom would pay for highly enriched uranium (HEU).
+The treaty did not originally allow for non-nuclear components of nuclear weapons to be given to the United Kingdom.
+It was amended on 7 May 1959 to give the United Kingdom access to non-nuclear components and to permit the transfer of special nuclear material such as plutonium, HEU and tritium.
 The treaty paved the way for the subsequent Polaris Sales Agreement, which was signed on 6 April 1963.
 The two agreements have been "the cornerstone of the UK-US nuclear relationship for nearly 60 years".